aditya02acharya/homepage/content/home/skills.md

   description = "Proficiency in applying analytical and numerical methods to model a broad range of problems."

 [[feature]]
-  icon = "calendar-alt"
+  icon = "code"
   icon_pack = "fas"
-  name = "Process Oriented"
+  name = "Software Engineering"
-  description = "Experience working in SCRUM & Agile SDLC.
-Ability to collaborate on multi-disciplinary projects."
+  description = "Experience in developing and deploying ML models as microservice."

 # Uncomment to use emoji icons.
 # [[feature]]